If you ask anybody from Louisiana or the Mississippi Sound about making gumbo, the first thing they will tell you is about making the roux.

 If you find that the roux has broken a bit and oil is pooling on the surface of the gumbo, whisk in about another 1/2 to 1 cup of water.
 This will often "fix" it.

-4 Stir in the andouille sausage and cook for 5 minutes (andouille sausage is already cooked, so you just need to heat it).
-Add the shrimp, return to a simmer and cook another 5 minutes, until the shrimp has just cooked through.
+Add the shrimp, and a tablespoon of file powder (if using), return to a simmer, and cook another 5 minutes, until the shrimp has just cooked through.
 Add salt and black pepper to taste.

 Serve with white rice, garnished with green onions.
 To eat, sprinkle with filé powder and hot sauce.

 |Nutrition Facts (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|